quintonn/httpsredirectiontest/README.md

 # https Redirection Test
 To test https redirection in .net core where i think is a bug or an undocumented requirement

+## Update:
+I have added 2 configurable scenarios to the code which tests 2 different ways of setting up http redirection.
+The biggest difference seems to be calling **app.UseMvc()** before or after calling **app.UseHttpsRedirection()**

 ### Expected behaviour:
 - [x] Browse to http://localhost:5020/basic/test1 and see "http method -> Ok, it works".
 - [ ] Browse to http://localhost:5020/basic/test2 and be redirected to https://localhost:5021/basic/test2 and see "httpS method -> Ok, it works"